huythinhnguyen/2wheel_lite_sim/devlog.md

+### 08/18/22:
+- Put the kinematic velocity profile equation into the Sensory motor loop.
+- Test independent strategy.
+Make some nice publishable figure!

 ### 08/17/22:
 - Try to Finish the Cue and the Avoidance loops.
 Tested Cues
 - Need to work on the Avoid v, omega function